acuteimmersive/openimmersive/README.md

 OpenImmersive aims to provide this community with a more complete player, with playback controls, error handling, media loading from streaming and from the local photo gallery.
 The project and code are intentionally kept as concise as possible to find the right balance between turnkey readiness and modifiability.

 ## Features
+* The xcode project contains two targets: **OpenImmersiveLib**, an easy-to-integrate Swift package that contains the essential controllers, views and models; and **OpenImmersiveApp**, the visionOS app proper.
-* Only MV-HEVC 180-degree video files and streams are supported.
-Other formats will not display correctly without code modifications.
+* **Only MV-HEVC 180-degree video files and streams are supported.** Other formats will not display correctly without code modifications.
 * Load a video from various sources: photo gallery, local files/documents, streaming playlist URL.
 * Control playback with Play/Pause buttons, +15/-15 second buttons, and an interactable scrubber in an auto-dismiss control panel.